Linux-Viking/CantHide/README.md

 Supports extraction of mutliple archive formats.
 Extracts plain text from binary files.
 Attempts to use steghide to extract hidden data from files, with or without a passphrase.
+Attempts to use binwalk to extract embedded files.
 Exports extracted strings and metadata to separate files for further analysis.

 License